CMeeg/next-azure/README.md

 * Select the branch and path to your `.azure/azure-pipelines.yml` file, and continue
 * Run the pipeline and make sure it runs to completion and you can browse to your app, which is now hosted successfully in Azure app services

+> You can run the pipeline manually if you just wish to test it and it's not convenient to push to or create a PR to `main` to kick it off automatically.
+Manual runs will use the `preview` environment settings because that is the default set in the pipeline yaml.

 ## Usage

-From this point forward any push to your `main` branch will trigger the pipeline and should result in your app being built and deployed to the app service.
+From this point forward any push to your `main` branch or pull request targeting `main` will trigger the pipeline and should result in your app being built and deployed to the relevant app service:

+* PR targeting `main` deploys to `preview` resources
+* Push to `main` deploys to `prod` resources

 You may want to customise or extend the pipeline, for example, to build and deploy to other environments when commits are pushed to different branches or pull requests are pushed targeting specific branches.